toa-io/toa/libraries/connectors/readme.md

 ### Secrets

-Values for `PROTOCOL` and `PORT` variables are being extracted from URI Set and deployed, while `USERNAME` and `PASSWORD` must have corresponding secrets deployed.
+Values for `PROTOCOL` and `PORT` variables are being extracted from URI Set and deployed, while `USERNAME` and `PASSWORD` requires corresponding secrets to be deployed.
 Secret names are following the convention: `toa-package-prefix-namespace-name` and `key` names match corresponding URL properties (`username` and `password`).

-> Secrets defined by packages are required (non-optional).

 #### Example